NadiarabTech100/Everything-Missing-But-The-Girl-App/README.md

 ## Features

-- **Route Planning**: Plan routes to destinations with a "Go Home" feature for quick navigation.
-- **Emergency Alarm**: A loud alarm to deter threats, triggered by a button.
+- **Emergency Alarm**: A loud alarm to deter threats, triggered by a button and notifies your emergency contact that you require assistance
+- **Danger Zone Mapping**: Displays static markers for high-crime areas.
+- **Safe Zones Finder**: Identifies nearby areas that could be considered safe spots.
+- ** Locating Police Stations**: This feature helps to locate the nearest police station in case there is an issue.
 - **Safety Guidance Page**: Pre-journey checklist and advice for safe travel.
-- **Danger Zone Mapping**: Displays static markers for high-crime areas.
-- **Safe Zones Finder**: Identifies nearby busy areas for safe waiting spots.

 ---